tnichols217/notes/CSDS 391/W/W1_tln32.md

 ### Performance

-Performance can be calculated by the progression of stitches and penalized for the
+Performance can be calculated by the progression of stitches and penalized for uneven or unaesthetic stitches

+# 3

+In a world of $S$ states and and $